Veterinary Diagnostic Laboratory

-Endoscopes are minimally invasive and can be inserted into the openings of the body, such as the mouth or anus to detect internal trauma, blockages, ulcers, certain forms of cancer, abscesses and more.
+Endoscopes are minimally invasive and can be inserted into the openings of the body, such as the mouth or anus to detect internal trauma, blockages, ulcers, abscesses, and more.

 Fluoroscopy is a series of continuous, very low-dose x-ray images.
 These allow our veterinarians to view images of the inside of your pet's body in motion (e.g. to watch the lungs and heart expand).

 We use fluoroscopy to diagnose diseases which involve motion, including swallowing or breathing disorders and problems with the intestines and stomach.

 Magnetic Resonance Imaging (MRI) uses a powerful magnetic field, a computer and radio waves to create detailed pictures of soft tissues, organs and other internal structures of the body.

 Our vets can then examine these images on a computer monitor or print them.

 Radiography (Digital X-Rays)